Canvas: Drying, Storage, and Recovering from Mildew

 Diesel and oil fumes degrade natural canvas fibres and accelerate the breakdown of oil-based treatments.
 Do not store sails in the engine compartment, near fuel tanks, or in any space with persistent hydrocarbon vapour.
 The contamination is not always visible but accumulates in the fibre and causes progressive degradation that looks like age-related failure.

-Iron and steel contact causes local rust staining that is primarily cosmetic but indicates that the canvas is in contact with ferrous metal — which, if the metal is also damp, means the canvas at the contact point is being held wet against a corrosion site.
+Iron and steel contact causes local rust staining that is primarily cosmetic but indicates the canvas is being held wet against a corrosion site.
 Use wooden or plastic fittings for canvas storage clips and ties rather than unprotected steel.

 Recovering from Mildew